 INDUSTRY SPECIFIC APPLICATIONS

-ACT has been servicing the Photonics industry for more than a decade, providing product design services, prototyping & testing, and full-range production.
-Additional resources related to the photonics industry found on our website are referenced below.
+ACT has been servicing the Photonics industry for more than a decade, leveraging our thermal control capabilities to provide product design services, prototyping & testing, and full-range production of turn-key LED and photonics thermal management solutions.
+Our custom products consistently solve heat dissipation challenges and meet customer cost, reliability and performance requirements.
+Additional resources related to the photonics industry found throughout our website are compiled below.